mythz/jquip/README.md

 The main task that needs doing is to get all the missing jQuery parts in as plugins and a comprehensive test suite so we can properly identify the parts of jQuery supported.

-Feedback is welcome, drop me a line on twitter at [@demisbellot](http://twitter.com/demisbellot).
+Feedback is welcome, drop me a line on [@demisbellot](http://twitter.com/demisbellot).